-- 2. The structure shall be relocated; - 3.
-The engineer of record building official determines that 50 percent, by weight, of the material in the structure that is not concrete, is not suitable for reuse.
+- 1. The structure is determined to be drisate by the engineer of - 2.
+The structure shall be relocated: - 3.
+The engineer of record determines that 50 percent, by weight, of the material in the structure that is not concrete, is not suitable for reuse.

-AZ102 General definitions.
+AWZ102 General definitions.

-AZ102.1 General.
+AWZ102.1 General.
 The following words and terms shall, for the purposes of this appendix, have the meanings shown herein.
 Refer to Chapter 2 of this code for general definitions.